Johnson-Ferguson baronets

-The Johnson-Ferguson Baronetcy, of Springkell in the County of Dumfries, of Kenyon in Newchurch-in-Culcheth in the County Palatine of Lancaster and of Wiston in the County of Lanark, is a title in the Baronetage of the United Kingdom.
+The Johnson-Ferguson baronetcy, of Springkell in the County of Dumfries, of Kenyon in Newchurch-in-Culcheth in the County Palatine of Lancaster and of Wiston in the County of Lanark, is a title in the Baronetage of the United Kingdom.
 It was created on 18 July 1906 for Edward Johnson-Ferguson.
 He was Chairman of Jabez Johnson, Hodgkinson and Pearson, Ltd, and also sat as Liberal Member of Parliament for Loughborough.
-Born Edward Johnson, he assumed by Royal license the additional surname of Ferguson in 1881.
+Born Jabez Edward Johnson, he assumed by Royal license the additional surname of Ferguson in 1899.